 - Graduate from high school with credit toward a certificate or degree

-- Students can petition for high school elective credit at the end of each seminar
+- Opportunity to petition for high school elective credit at the end of each course

 - U-Pass provided for public transportation

 ConnCAP is free to accepted students (tuition and fees waived for courses).
 Some van transportation may be available eligible students.

 ENG 093 Introduction to College Reading and Writing (hybrid).
 August 29-December15, 2022.
 In person Thursdays from 3:30-4:50 pm at MCC with online meetings and assignments.
 This course prepares students for the reading and writing demands in college-level courses by integrating reading, writing, and critical thinking.
 Earn high school elective credit and get ready to take college-level courses before you start college.

 coming SPRING 2023

 BIO 159 Introduction to Aquaculture (online).
 Aquaculture, the controlled cultivation and harvest of aquatic animals and plants, is a rapidly growing industry that has the potential to reduce the significant environmental impact of global food production.
 This class will examine the economic, social and environmental sustainability of the aquaculture industry and provide students with scientific knowledge and technical skills essential to aquaculturists and informed consumers alike.

 - Students must be sixteen years of age or older, recommended by a school counselor or teacher and identified as an ‘underachieving student’ (based on grades, high school transcripts, test scores)

 - ConnCAP students are considered part of the MCC community and must adhere to all college policies including:

 - Students must have a willingness to participate, curiosity and a sense of adventure